 The lost cave in the Pyrenees

-A few centuries later, the priors of the monastery began to claim that its altar is built over this cave, which rewarded them with bulls from half a dozen popes, beginning with Urban II, who allowed them to dispense indulgences equal to St Peter in Rome.
+After a few centuries, the abbots of the monastery began to claim that its altar is built over this cave, which rewarded them with bulls from half a dozen popes, beginning with Urban II, who allowed them to dispense indulgences equal to St Peter in Rome.
 Consequently, the monastery became the wealthiest in north-eastern Spain, until it was partially destroyed during several wars with France. reasure hunters continued to search for the cave and used dynamite in the early 20th century until the ruin was protected by the Spanish goverment.
 Surprisingly, a hidden Roman structure of 25 x 7 metres was excavated in the 1990s inside the monastery's eastern wall.
 The archeologists date it from at least the 6th century, which proves that the cave was never found because the altar and small crypt below it are less than 20 metres from the structure .

 The importance of these findings cannot be unterstated!
 The archeological evidence confirms that Peter's skull is missing in Rome, and the chronicle claims that a vessel with Christ's blood was also taken.
 The graffiti at Peter's tomb would explain why Christians adapted a pagan custom and celebrated refrigerium in memory of Jesus and his Last Supper.
 We propose, therefore, that before he had the site enclosed within his basilica, Constantine added a loculus for the holy vessel, because it seems to be the ideal "object which the builders of the Constantine shrine wished to preserve, in perpetuity, in close association with the remains of St. Peter".
 That the relics belong together is confirmed by each representative of St Peter around the globe when he raises a fancy chalice to celebrate the Eucharist .